Patagonia: Torres del Paine Full O Circuit

 • Recharge with overnight stays in Torres del Paine Refugios – inviting backcountry huts or lodges with beds, kitchens, dining rooms and bathrooms.
 Spend two nights camping in premier tents, with only the star-studded sky above you.

-• Climb the Grey Glacier with an expert team of guides who will teach you how to use the ice axes and crampons needed in this landscape.
+• Opt to climb the Grey Glacier with an expert team of guides who will teach you how to use the ice axes and crampons needed in this landscape.
 Observe crevasses, rivers, lagoons and tunnels in different tones of blue.

 • Hike through the raw landscape of Torres del Paine National Park – a designated UNESCO World Biosphere Reserve and keep your eye out for Andean condors and guanacos.

-• Explore Lake Grey and its ice floes from the water with a kayaking experience – and paddle past electric blue icebergs backdropped by snow-capped peaks.
+• Explore Lake Grey and its ice floes from the water with an optional kayaking experience – and paddle past electric blue icebergs backdropped by snow-capped peaks.

 What's this trip about?